surajvm1/surajv311.github.io/_posts/2020-10-15-indira-gandhi-assasination18.md

 Today there are no such big issues between any communities of India and every learned individual respects the sentiments of others to maintain peace in the country!

-I would like to thank my readers for dropping here.
-I hope the time you spent reading my article has been fruitful.😊

 ----------------